Real World VFR

-A: Yes.
-You can move the video files from the USB drive to your iPad using your computer and iTunes.
+A: Yes, if you get the optional USB flash drive you can move the video files from the USB drive to your iPad using your computer and iTunes.
 We provide step-by-step directions.
 Of course, you can view the videos online on your iPad with an Internet connection, so downloading them is optional.

 Q: Can I access the videos from more than one computer or device?

 A: Yes.
 With your login info, you can access the site from any device as often as you want.